New Hampshire voter exit polls show how Trump won the state's 2024 Republican primary

 Independents backed Haley, but Trump won Republicans

-Independent (or undeclared voters) can vote in the Republican primary, and independents came out in large numbers.
+Independent (or undeclared) voters can vote in New Hampshire's Republican primary, and they came out in large numbers.
 More than four in 10 of the electorate were self-identified independents, compared to just 16% in Iowa.
 And about six in 10 independents backed Haley.

 But this was still a Republican primary, and Haley was not that competitive with Trump among self-identified Republicans, winning only about a quarter of their support.